 3 Questions to Ask Your Pediatric Dentist

-Here are 3 questions to ask a pediatric dentist when deciding upon the best provider for your
+Here are 3 questions to ask a pediatric dentist when deciding upon the best provider for your child:

 1. Do You Use Sealants During Treatments?